Are you looking for the best backpack hatchet you can buy? Look no further. The Gränsfors Bruks Wildlife

 The Wildlife Hatchet weighs just .6 kg (1.3 lbs).
-It isn’t the lightest on the market but isn’t the heaviest.
-It has a great size-to-weight ratio and is well balanced.
+It isn’t the lightest on the market but it isn’t the heaviest.
+It has a great size-to-weight ratio and is well-balanced.
 It’s also ergonomically designed for precision carving if needed.

 The included sheath is made from vegetable-tanned leather and fully covers the bit, making it perfect for stuffing into a backpack.

 All the axes produced by Gränsfors Bruk are forged by hand in Sweden.
 The axe heads need no grinding, honing, or polishing except on the cutting edge.
 The steel construction of the head does not require painting or varnishing and is built to last generations.
-The extra head weight, over the handle, provides good leveraging for chopping tasks, providing cleaner cuts.
+The extra head weight over the handle provides good leverage for chopping tasks, providing cleaner cuts.

 Each Axe head from Gränsfors Bruks is stamped with the initials of the blacksmith, providing a personal touch and allowing you to connect with the person who hand-crafted your tool.
 You can even look up the individual if you’d like.